Skip to content

 """Extracts a field of interest and generate the corresponding embedding vector.

-This module is designed to work with any data model structure.
-It supports to mask the
+This module works with any data model structure and, crucially, with the

 **Note**: Each data model should have the *same field* to compute the embedding